orf/blog-hugo/content/blog/xcat-1.0/index.md

 - You need to explicitly configure your XPath engine to protect against all of this, which inevitably nobody does because nobody expects it.
 It's just a simple query language, right?

-- There is no concept of parameterized queries like you have in every SQL adapter ever.
+- There is no concept of parameterized queries like you have in every SQL adapter.
 It has to be done manually, and it has to be done **correctly in every input**.
 If you miss something then you're vulnerable to all of this!

 And this was XPath 2.0.
 Tom got to go to Amsterdam and